Nails and Hair Begin to Sprout

 Baby’s Developments at Week 10

-Significant developments during week 10:
+Significant developments during the 10th week of pregnancy:

 - Baby’s vital organs are fully in place and functioning – though they will continue to grow and mature till the end of pregnancy